SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 Who can apply for a Smoky Mountain Service Dog?

-Any disabled veteran with an honorable discharge who has a service-connected physical disability such as limb loss or traumatic brain injury (TBI) that would require the skills of a mobility assistance service dog.
+Disabled veterans or first responders who have physical disabilities such as limb loss or traumatic brain injury (TBI) that would require the skills of a mobility assistance service dog.
+Veterans must have received an honorable discharge.
+All applicants must be able to demonstrate that a service dog will enhance their quality of life and independence.
 All applicants must be approved by our Client Application Team.
-All applicants must be able to demonstrate that a service dog will enhance their quality of life and independence.

 I am a Disabled Veteran, why should I work with my Veteran administration health care providers as I apply?